 - Rigorous solution of distillation columns, fractionations, absorbers, strippers...

-- Procedure for calculating temperature / pressure formation of gas hydrates
+- Procedure for calculating hydrate formation temperature and hydrate formation pressure

-- hydrate phase equilibria based on Cubic Plus Association and Van Der Waals-Platteeuw models
+- hydrate phase equilibria based on different Van Der Waals-Platteeuw models

 - Procedure for solving polytropic compression with phase equilibria

 - Proprietary method for solving a polytropic process with phase equilibria